Toshiba warns it may not survive its financial crisis

-Toshiba's financial crisis deepened Tuesday after the troubled Japanese company warned its future is at risk.

-The giant conglomerate said that there is "substantial doubt" about its ability to continue as a going concern and that it's taking steps to deal with the situation.
+The Japanese conglomerate said Tuesday that there is "substantial doubt" about its ability to continue as a going concern after it reported huge losses.

-Toshiba has been hammered by huge losses at its American nuclear business, Westinghouse Electric, which filed for bankruptcy protection in the U.S. last month.
+Toshiba has been hammered by the collapse of its American nuclear business, Westinghouse Electric, which filed for bankruptcy protection in the U.S. last month.

-After twice missing earlier deadlines, Toshiba (TOSBF) on Tuesday reported a net loss of 648 billion yen ($5.9 billion) for the quarter ended in December.
-But in an unprecedented move for a major Japanese company, Toshiba filed the report without the approval of its outside auditors.
+After twice missing deadlines, Toshiba (TOSBF) reported a net loss of 648 billion yen ($5.9 billion) for the quarter ended in December.
+But in an unprecedented move for a major Japanese company, Toshiba filed the report without the approval of its auditors.

-Japanese regulators must now decide whether Toshiba's report is enough even without the auditors' signoff.
-If not, the struggling conglomerate could face delisting from the Tokyo Stock Exchange.
+Japanese regulators must now decide whether to accept Toshiba's earnings report.
+If not, shares in the ailing company could be delisted from the Tokyo Stock Exchange.

 Here's where things stand: